raratiru/django-letsagree/README.md

 * `LETSAGREE_LOGOUT_URL`: String that represents a namespaced URL.

-    For example: `'admin:logout'` is the default.
+    For example: `'admin:logout'` is the default, it can be any string.
+If the url is not found, it fails silently resulting in the disappearance of the logout option.

 * `LETSAGREE_BROWSER_TITLE`: A title for the default template.
 * `LETSAGREE_BORDER_HEADER`: Text that will appear on the top left corner of the default template.